 Post-traumatic stress disorder (PTSD) is common among Veterans who’ve experienced trauma during their military service, but this condition is often misunderstood.
 PTSD is more than mere combat stress, and it’s important to avoid trying to make a self-diagnosis.
-A formal diagnosis will allow you to access the treatment you need while supporting your claim for VA disability benefits.
+A formal diagnosis will allow veterans to access the treatment needed while supporting thei claim for VA PTSD disability benefits.

 How a Doctor Diagnoses PTSD